subquery/documentation/docs/run_publish/publish.md

 ### After publish

-After successfully publishing the project, the logs below indicate that the project was created on the IPFS cluster and have returned its `CID` (content identifier).
+After successfully publishing the project, the logs below indicate that the project was created on the IPFS cluster and have returned its `CID` (Content IDentifier).
+Please note down this `CID`.

 ```
 Building and packing code... done